Ariyan-25/LLaMingo/README.md

 ## ✨ Features

 - 💬 Real-time chat interface with typing indicator
-- 💾 View and clear chat history
+- 💾 View your chat history
-- 🎨 Modern UI with chat bubbles and custom emoji bot icon
+- 🎨 Modern UI with chat bubbles
 - 🔌 Powered by Ollama's LLaMA 3 model running locally
 - ⚡ Fast and private (no internet required for AI)